CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/creating-qc-test-from-batch.md

 ![List of Test Protocols](./media/creating-qc-test-from-batch/list-of-test-protocols.webp)

-If the chosen Test Protocol is of <!-- TODO: Add Link --> QC Test Pool type, you can either create a Quality Control Test or a Quality Control Test Pool based on <!-- TODO: Add Link --> the General Settings option.
+If the chosen Test Protocol is of [Quality Control Test Pool](../test-protocols/quality-control-tests-pool.md) type, you can either create a Quality Control Test or a Quality Control Test Pool based on the [General Settings](../../system-initialzation/general-settings/qc-tab.md) option.

 Select the Test Protocol, and the Quality Control Test / Quality Control Test Pool document will open.